yiGmMk/d7y.io/blog/2022-11-03-dragonfly-integrates-nydus-for-image-acceleration-practice/index.md

 ## Performance testing {#performance-testing}

 Test the performance of single-machine image download after the integration of `nydus mirror` mode and `dragonfly P2P`.
+Test running version commands using images in different languages.
+For example, the startup command used to run a `python` image is `python -V`.
 The tests were performed on the same machine.
 Due to the influence of the network environment of the machine itself, the actual download time is not important, but the ratio of the increase in the download time in different scenarios is very important.